Aarjavjain22/roadwatch-realtime-road-damage/docs/DATASET.md

 # Dataset Notes

-RoadWatch uses imagery from the **Road Damage Dataset 2022 (RDD2022)** for detector training, validation and local streaming replay.
+RoadWatch uses imagery from the **Road Damage Dataset 2022 (RDD2022)** for detector training, validation and local streaming replay on Kaggle.

 ## Repository data